anshu-ac-dv/flutter_application_1/README.md

 # Day 1

-How to create flutter app?
+## How to create flutter app?
+Download Flutter App in our computer and create src folder in C Drive and set environment variable path for bin drive and we can start to create the flutter project by using any editor like Android studio and VS Code.

-How to use MaterialApp in flutter project? return MaterialApp(
+## How to use MaterialApp in flutter project?
+return MaterialApp(
       home: Scaffold(
         backgroundColor: Colors.red.shade200,